-Excavated materials will be stockpiled or processed at areas 1 through 5.
+Excavated materials will be stockpiled or processed at areas 1 through_5.
 Where material is washed at the wash plant, a settling pond is used to minimize siltation of resulting ponds.
-Settling pond locations are identified on Exhibit C - 4.
-They presently occur in areas 1, 2, and F. Area 1 settling pond is no longer used and is gradually being backfilled.
+Settling pond locations are identified on the previous Exhibit C-4.
+They presently occur were in areas Areas 1, 2, and pre-1973 mine areas and F. Area 1, 2, and pre-1973 area settling ponds is are no longer used and is gradually beinghave been backfilled with the exception of a small stormwater pond on the south end of Area 1.
 All settling ponds will eventually be backfilled as part of reclamation.
-Area A has an existing pond that may be utilized as a settling pond once excavation occurs there, however, for the present it is not functioning in that manner and is therefore not identified on Exhibit C - 4 as a settling pond.
+Area A has an existing pond that may be utilized as a settling pond once excavation occurs there, however, for the present it is not functioning in that manner and is therefore not identified on Exhibit C-4 as a settling pond.
 Area 5 plant site/deposit stockpile will be mined as part of phase III of area E excavation.
-Areas 3 and 4 plant site/deposit stockpiles will also be mined, extending east and west a pre 1973 pond.
+Areas 3 and 4 plant site/deposit stockpiles will were also be mined, extending east and west a pre-1973 pond.
 This will occur immediately preceding the excavation of area 5, or during excavation of area E, phase II.
 Areas 1 and 2 will function as plant sites long after mining at the HOME OFFICE MINE is completed.
-Presently, the principal processing occurs in area 1.
-Area 1 also houses other service buildings north of the office.
-They were not included due to space limitations on Exhibit C = 4, but can be viewed on Exhibit C - 3.
-Area 5 is the present location of the asphalt processing facilities.
+Presently, the principal processing occurs in area 15.
+Area 1 also houseshas other service buildings north and south of the office-They were not included due to space limitations on Exhibit C-4, but can be viewed on Exhibit C-3.
+Area 5-1 is the present location of the asphalt processing facilities.

-Areas W, X, Y, and Z, were affected by mining operations prior to 1973, and have not been reaffected since.
-They have a commercial/industrial use at present, and are used by different companies, including Keeton Fisheries Consultants, Inc. These areas will only be marginally affected by excavation of areas 3, 4, and G - phase I. Areas T, U, and V, will remain undisturbed for the life of the mining operation.
+Areas W, X, and Y, and Z, were affected by mining operations prior to 1973, and have not been reaffected since.
+They have a commercial/industrial use at present, and are used by different companies, including Keeton Fisheries Consultants, Inc. These areas will only be marginally affected by excavation of areas Areas 3, 4, G-1 and G - IIphase I. Areas T, U, and V, will remain undisturbed for the life of the mining operation with the exception of the conveyor bridge overhead.

-The acreage of each area indicated on Exhibit C = 4, and discussed herein, is listed under Table II.
+The acreage of each area indicated on Exhibit C-4, and discussed herein, is listed under Table II no longer applies and has been removed.
 A general description of the sequencing of the excavation and mining timetable follows, and is summarized in Table III.
 Excavation is completed in areas D and H, and the pits have been inundated, forming ponds.
-Excavation is completed in area B, however, dewatering is continuing since asphalt waste must be removed, and slopes properly established at 3h:1v, before inundation can occur.
+Excavation is completed in area B, however, dewatering is continuing since asphalt waste must be removed, and slopes properly established at 3h:lv, before inundation can occur.
 Additionally, the berm between areas B and C must be completed.
 Excavation is scheduled for completion in 1987 for areas C and I. Excavation commenced in 1986 for areas F and J. Excavation of area E, phase I, will commence in 1988.
 Excavation of areas A and G is not scheduled to occur before 1997.
-All excavation that will occur in future phases, as indicated under Exhibit C - 4, will occur in five year increments.
-Due to variability of market demand, such estimates can vary $\pm 2\frac{1}{2}$ years ahead or behind the five year estimate.
-Therefore, the mining timetable will be adjusted in the annual report as necessary, and in a format similar to Table III.
+All excavation that will occur in future phases, as indicated under Exhibit C-4, will occur in five year increments.
+Due to variability of market demand, such estimates can vary +/-2 1⁄2 years ahead or behind the five year estimate.
+Therefore, tThe mining timetable will be adjusted in the annual report as necessary, and in a format similar to Table III.
 Reclamation will follow immediately behind each phase, and will be completed within the five year period required by law.
 Reclamation is detailed in the following Exhibit E.